Heeley: History

+Heeley was formerly a chapelry, on 23 December 1880 Heeley became a separate civil parish being formed from Nether Hallam, on 1 April 1904 the parish was abolished to form Ecclesall.
+In 1901 the parish had a population of 14,822.
+It is now in the unparished area of Sheffield.
+The suburb of Meersbrook which had been built since the Industrialisation of the area, is a part of the Heeley area that was originally on the Derbyshire side of the border until it became part of the growing industrial city of Sheffield in the late 19th century.

 Transport

 The main road through Heeley is the A61 London Road South/Chesterfield Road, this dates from 1757 when it was built as a turnpike road from Sheffield to Chesterfield.

 A toll bar was built on this road at Heeley over the Meers Brook on the boundary between Yorkshire and Derbyshire.

 The Midland Main Line railway line between Chesterfield and Sheffield, constructed in 1870, also passes through Heeley, a station and carriage siding were built on the former site of Heeley Mill.
 The station had two island platforms serving 4 tracks; two were fast, the two others slow.
 Heeley station was the first stop from Sheffield station.
 The station closed in the 1960s and the line narrowed to two tracks.
 A siding called Heeley Sidings remains and stretches from Heeley Retail Park to Archer Road.
 Sheffield's old tramway stretched from Sheffield city centre to Woodseats and Heeley was at a time the terminus.
 The tramway depot still stands on Albert Road and although damaged in high winds in 2007, has recently undergone significant and sympathetic renovation.